How to Get Your Cat Into a Carrier

 There are dozens of carriers available – from soft shoulder bags to hard-shelled plastic boxes.
 Knowing what is right for you and your cat will depend on your kitty’s size and disposition but consider the following.

-- Your cat should have enough room for kitty to turn around inside the container.
+- Your cat should have enough room to turn around inside the container.

 - Your carrier should be easy to clean in case your kitty has an accident and because you will probably use it to take your cat to the vet when they are ill.
 It’s always advisable to line the carrier with a towel or blanket – this helps with kitty nerves and will also absorb any accidents, preventing Mr Whiskers from getting too wet and uncomfortable.